Tax evasion in the United States: Bank deposit cash expenditure method

 First approved by the Eighth Circuit in 1935 in Gleckman v.
 United States, the bank deposit cash expenditure method identifies tax evasion through review of the taxpayer's bank deposits.
 This method of investigation primarily focuses on whether the taxpayer's total bank deposits throughout the year are equal to the taxpayer's reported income.
-This method is most appropriate when the majority of the taxpayer's income is deposited in the bank and most expenses are paid by check.
+This method is most appropriate when most of the taxpayer's income is deposited in the bank, and most expenses are paid by check.

-This method is most commonly used for surveillance of tipped employees and is combined with statistical analysis to determine what a tipped employees actual wages are.
+This method is most commonly used for surveillance of tipped employees and is combined with statistical analysis to determine what a tipped employee's actual wages are.
 Information gathered through this method is most successful when the credibility of tipped employees can be destroyed.
 This method is used less frequently now for tipped employees because the IRS negotiates with hotels or casinos, the largest employers of tipped employees, to identify a tip estimate.
 If the tipped employee reports the minimal amount agreed upon, he is not questioned by the IRS.
-However, it is recommended for corroborating other methods of proof.
+However, it is recommended that other methods of proof be corroborated.
 Given the uncertainty of this method, this method likely could not be used in criminal prosecutions where the guilt must be found beyond a reasonable doubt.

 Whistleblower program

 In addition to the methods of proof the IRS has developed, the Tax Relief and Health Care Act of 2006 created the IRS Whistleblower Office, which allows anonymous whistle blowers to receive 15 to 30 percent of any recovery by the IRS which comes to at least $2 million including all penalties, interests and any other monies collected from the government.
-The whistle blower program seeks information based on evidence and analysis which can provide a solid basis for further investigation rather than speculation and hearsay.
+The whistleblower program seeks information based on evidence and analysis, which can provide a solid basis for further investigation rather than speculation and hearsay.

-The program is designed to provide incentive to ordinary citizens to inform on tax cheats.
-The program provides far greater incentives for whistle blowers than previous programs because under prior programs the government was not required to compensate whistleblowers.
+The program is designed to incentivize ordinary citizens to inform on tax cheats.
+The program offers far greater incentives for whistleblowers than previous programs because the government was not required to compensate whistleblowers under prior programs.
 Under this program, taxpayers who do not receive a deserved award may file a lawsuit.